What to do in Mexico City?

-Declared a World Heritage Site by UNESCO since June 2007, the campus of the National Autonomous University of Mexico features murals created by some of Mexico's greatest artists.
+Declared a World Heritage Site by UNESCO since June 2007 the campus of the National Autonomous University of Mexico has murals created by some of the greatest artists in Mexico.

 It is possible to visit the Museum of Contemporary Art (MUAC), as well as the Universum Science Museum and the Nezahualcóyotl Hall, the first concert hall of its kind in North America and classified as one of the best in the world.